Missouri State University: History

-"The Scotsman" was officially adopted as the university's fight song in the 1960s.
-The Fight Song is sung after every home football touchdown and prominent at all athletic events.
-The traditional alumni song of Missouri State is performed at every commencement ceremony and sometimes played at athletic events or other ceremonies.

 The traditions of school colors and the school mascot were established during the 1906 school year, before the first permanent building (Carrington Hall) was even constructed.
 A joint committee of faculty and students decided on the colors of maroon and white to represent the university.
 The same committee also selected the Bear as the official school mascot, basing their choice on the design of the state seal of Missouri.
 The colors and mascots are reflected on the school seal.

+In July 2025, Missouri Governor Mike Kehoe signed House Bill 419, Senate Bill 150, and Senate Bill 160, legislation granting Missouri State University the authority to independently award Doctor of Philosophy (Ph.D.) degrees.
+Previously, the University of Missouri system held exclusive rights to confer research doctorates and certain professional degrees in the state, including the Bachelor of Science in Veterinary Technology.
+Following the enactment, university officials announced plans to assess and develop new doctoral programs that align with regional and statewide workforce needs.